Roji (ROH-jee), is a Japanese word that literally translates as "dewy path" and refers to

-> We strive to create gardens and artwork that reflect a deep reverence for the natural world.
+We strive to create artwork that reflect a deep reverence for the natural world.

-> For Kathryn, the garden is a place of solace; a place to be one with the elements of the earth.
+For Kathryn, the garden is a place of solace; a place to be one with the elements of the earth.
 As she digs her hands into the soil, the garden and her daily life become intwined and nurture her soul.
 After having moved most of her life, her roots are now firmly planted in Vermont, growing with the beauty and rhythm of the seasons.

 Kathryn's art is based in photography, fibers and mixed media, but she never quite knows what realm the next project is going to take her into.

 She has a BFA in Fibers from Massachusetts College of Art and Design.